ivbrajkovic/js-chronicles/SOLID/SRP.md

 }
 ```

-By isolating this responsibility, we’ve made it easier to adapt to future changes, such as switching servers or modifying the request format.

-### Step 4: Working Together
+### Step 4: Bring It All Together 🤝
-With each responsibility in its rightful place, these classes can now collaborate without stepping on each other’s toes.
-Here’s how they work together:
+Now that each responsibility is separated, these classes can work together without stepping on each other’s toes:

 ```typescript
 const taskManager = new TaskManager();